 Address: 125 Falcon St, Crows Nest NSW 2065

 The miso ramen at Gogyo is super popular.
 To give it that dark colour, the lard is made to be boiling hot and when the miso is added it ends up catching fire.
 The flames are then smothered by chicken broth.
-The noodles are firm and spongy and the broth, just the right amount of thickness.
-It is an innovative twist to the classic ramen and one that has certainly worked for ramen enthusiasts.
+The noodles are firm and spongy and the broth, has just the right amount of thickness.
+It is an innovative twist to the classic ramen and one that has certainly worked for ramen lovers in the city.

 Address: 52-54 Albion St, Surry Hills NSW 2010

 Started by Ben Zhang and Takeshi Sekigawa back in 2009, Yasaka is a staple ramen stop.
 Rich ramen broth and silky soft noodles, their motto ‘no ramen, no life’ speaks volumes of their love for the dish.
 They also make their ramen on-site.
-Yasaka is popular for its tonkotsu ramen which comes in three sub-categories — miso, shoyu and shio.
-If you enjoy spicy ramen, this one is a must-visit.
+Yasaka is popular for its tonkatsu ramen which comes in three sub-categories — miso, shoyu and shio.
+If you can handle a bit of spice, this one is a must-visit.